Come to Life (Natalie Imbruglia album)

 Come to Life is the fourth studio album released by Australian singer-songwriter Natalie Imbruglia.
-It became the first album to be released on her self-funded label, Malabar Records.
+It was initially released by Island Records on 2 October 2009, and later was the first album released on Imbruglia's self-funded label, Malabar Records.

 Songwriting

 Although recording for the album began in 2007, during promotion for the release of Glorious: The Singles 1997–2007, tracks "Scars" and "My God" were rumoured to have been recorded in 2006.
 The album took nearly three years to complete.
 In February 2009, The Sun newspaper rumoured that Imbruglia was collaborating with Chris Martin from Coldplay, and it was later confirmed by Martin himself and people involved in the recording process that he had worked with Imbruglia on a "string of tracks".

 Chris Martin wrote the song "Fun" for Natalie.
 "When he sang it to me, I almost did one of those ugly cries.
 But I held it together.
 That's the crazy thing - he wrote it, not me.
 Who knows what Chris was thinking, you would have to ask him about that.
 But I thought it was a stunning, beautiful love song".
 The song "Lukas", produced by Brian Eno and Rik Simpson, was confirmed as an out-take from the recording sessions of Coldplay's fourth studio album, Viva la Vida or Death and All His Friends.
 Martin also worked with Imbruglia on "Want", with his voice echoing at the end of the song.
 "Coldplay write so much material it's quite ridiculous how many songs they have, some of which never get finished because Chris Martin is a bit of a mad genius," Imbruglia explained.

 In April 2009, Imbruglia stated the following in an interview: "I get frustrated because I’d like to produce more work...
 It’s something that bugs me about myself, but I don’t really know any other way.
 And I’m not motivated by money, so I need to get things done right.
 I feel the same creative buzz I felt when I first started my career...
 It's just fun and artistic and creative and all the things it should be.
 There's still a lot of depth to the songs...
 It just sounds fresher to me.
 I've tried different things - there's more electronic stuff in there, and that's different for me, more dance beats.
 There's a freedom overall, and a sense of confidence.
 It's slightly less introspective..."
 The album "combines dark, driving beats and gorgeously wistful ballads".